Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Introduction

 \subsection{Contribution}

 In this work, we propose two adaptive stepsize selection strategies for Bregman proximal gradient iterations that operate without requiring strong convexity of the Bregman kernel or global Lipschitz smoothness of the differentiable term, thus significantly broadening the scope of applicability of Bregman-based methods.
 A central technical challenge in the Bregman setting arises from controlling inner product terms, which in the Euclidean case are typically bounded using Young's or Cauchy--Schwarz inequalities.
-The game changer in our approach is the introduction of a novel Bregman generalization of Young's inequality, which enables a direct and effective handling of inner products in terms of Bregman distances.
-Extensive numerical experiments confirm that the proposed methodology outperforms existing approaches in terms of convergence speed, robustness across problem classes, and employment of large stepsizes, all under very general working assumptions.
+A key tool in our approach is a Bregman generalization of Young's inequality, which enables a direct and effective handling of inner products in terms of Bregman distances without the need to resort to Euclidean-type bounds and assumptions.
+Several numerical experiments confirm that the proposed methodology is competitive with existing approaches in terms of convergence speed, robustness across problem classes, and employment of large stepsizes, all under very general working assumptions.
+As a byproduct, our proof technique also yields convergence guarantees for Bregman proximal gradient iterations with a standard linesearch, under the same general assumptions.